awsdocs/aws-storagegateway-user-guide/doc_source/restrict-fgw-access.md

-# Using Tags to Control Access to File Gateway Resources<a name="restrict-fgw-access"></a>
+# Using Tags to Control Access to Your Gateway and Resources<a name="restrict-fgw-access"></a>

-You can use AWS Identity and Access Management \(IAM\) policies to control access to file gateway resources and actions based on tags\.
+To control access to gateway resources and actions, you can use AWS Identity and Access Management \(IAM\) policies based on tags\.
 You can provide the control in two ways:

-1. Control access to file gateway resources based on the tags on those resources\.
+1. Control access to gateway resources based on the tags on those resources\.

 1. Control what tags can be passed in an IAM request condition\.